-玉堂 refers to the jade chamber of the immortals on the one hand, and is an alias of the Hanlin Academy in the Northern Song on the other.
-Su Shi was the academician of the Hanlin Academy in charge of drafting royal decrees and important policies then. 雲腴 literally means the sleekness of cloud; here it might refer to a type of tea or describe that the tea is as white as the clouds.
-Su Shi was banished to Huangzhou from 1080 to 1084, but that was also a period where Su’s literary production reached its height. 五湖 refers to the story of Fan Li.
+1 玉堂 refers to the jade chamber of the immortals and is an alias of the Northern Song Hanlin Academy on the other.
+Su Shi worked at the Hanlin Academy, drafting royal decrees and important policies.

+2 雲腴 literally means the sleekness of the cloud.
+Here it might refer to a type of tea or describe that the tea is as white as the clouds.

+3 Su Shi was banished to Huangzhou from 1080 to 1084, but that was also a period where Su’s literary production reached its height.

+4 五湖 refers to the story of Fan Li.
 Wu Yue chunqiu 6.226.

 Su Shi sent his reply on the eighth day of the second month: